kaveh808/kons-9/doc/install-linux.md

 # Installing kons-9: Linux

 This document describes how to install and configure kons-9 for local development and experimentation on Linux.
 These instructions assume you're using Ubuntu 20.04.
-Other Linux versions may require some changes to the installation.
+Other Linux versions may require some changes to the installation procedure.

+The instructions assume that you're familiar with installing software on Ubuntu systems, and that you're comfortable with the Linux terminal and command-line tools.

-## II.
-Prerequisites
+## I. Prerequisites

-This section describes the prerequisites for installing and configuring kons-9 on Ubuntu 20,04; in other words, it describes what should already be installed and configured before you start.
-Please check over the list of prerequisites and make sure they're all installed and properly configred before you try to install and use knos-9.
+This section describes the prerequisites for installing and configuring kons-9 on Ubuntu 20,04.
+In other words, it describes what should already be installed and configured before you start.
+Please check over the list of prerequisites and make sure they're all installed and properly configured before you try to install and use kons-9.

 ### git

-These instructions assume that you have the git revision-control system installed and configured.
-In most cases, Ubuntu 20.04 installs git as part of the OS installation.
+We assume that you have the git revision-control system installed and configured.
+In most cases, Ubuntu 20.04 installs git as part of installing the OS.
 You can test whether it's installed by opening a terminal window and typing

 ``` bash
 $ git --version